Wellingborough: Transport

-The town is served by a bus network provided by Stagecoach in Northants, Centrebus with local Wellingborough buses the W1, W2 and W8 links the town centre (Church Street) with local suburbs and villages.
+The town is served by a bus network provided by Stagecoach in Northants, CommMiniBus and Cogenhoe & Whiston Parish Council, with local Wellingborough buses the W1, W2, W3, W8 and VH1 links the town centre (Church Street) with local suburbs and villages.
 Departing every 30 minutes the X4 service also links the town with Milton Keynes, Northampton, Kettering, Corby, Oundle and Peterborough.
-Other routes include 44/45, X46 and X47.
+Other routes include, 90, 48, ChattyBus2 and X46 & X47.

 East Midlands Railway operate direct trains to London St Pancras International from Wellingborough railway station, departing every 30 minutes, with an average journey time of around 55 minutes.
 The railway line also connects Wellingborough with Bedford, Luton, Kettering, Corby, Leicester, Nottingham, Derby, Sheffield and Leeds.
 Just north of the railway station is a GB Railfreight location, usage is for London Underground maintenance and other freight services.
 Platform 4 was rebuilt and opened in 2021.

 Several UK airports are within two hours' drive of the town, including London Luton, East Midlands, Birmingham and London Stansted.
 Luton can be reached directly by train while East Midlands and Stansted can be reached by one change at Leicester.
 Sywell Aerodrome, located 5 miles northwest of Wellingborough, caters for private flying, flight training and corporate flights.

 Education

 Fourteen government controlled primary schools feed the secondary schools that include:

-Wellingborough School, an independent, fee-paying school with a cadet force, and the state secondary schools of Sir Christopher Hatton Academy, Weavers Academy (formerly the Technical Grammar School & then Weavers School), Wrenn School (formerly the Wellingborough Grammar School) and also gives home to the local Sea Cadet Unit, and Friars School.
+Wellingborough School, a private, fee-paying school with a cadet force, and the state secondary schools of Sir Christopher Hatton Academy, Weavers Academy (formerly the Technical Grammar School & then Weavers School), Wrenn School (formerly the Wellingborough Grammar School) and also gives home to the local Sea Cadet Unit, and Friars School.

 The Tresham College of Further and Higher Education has a campus in Wellingborough, as well as locations in Kettering and Corby.
 It provides further education and offers vocational courses.
 In collaboration with several universities the college also offers Higher Education options.

 The University of Northampton in Northampton, with around 10,000 students on two campuses, offers courses from foundation and undergraduate levels to postgraduate, professional and doctoral qualifications.
 Subjects include traditional arts, humanities and sciences subjects, as well as entrepreneurship, product design and advertising.

 Cadet Units

-The D-Coy Corps of Drums of the Leicestershire, Northamtponshire and Rutland Army Cadet Force is based in the town.
+The D-Coy Corps of Drums of the Leicestershire, Northamptonshire and Rutland Army Cadet Force is based in the town.

 The town also has its own Air Cadet Squadron, 378 (Mannock) Squadron which is the only squadron in the corps to not be named after a geographical location, but after a person, Edward Corringham "Mick" Mannock.